ABOUT US

 Board of Directors of the Committee for Cultural Policy

-Robert Poster, Treasurer and Interim-President of CCP, is a collector of Asian art, particularly that produced in India or influenced by the traditions of the Indian Subcontinent.
+Robert Poster, President of the Committee for Cultural Policy, is a collector of Asian art, particularly that produced in India or influenced by the traditions of the Indian Subcontinent.
 He is a past member of the Art Law Committee of the Association of the Bar of the City of New York, and has donated objects from his family’s collection to the Brooklyn Museum, the Harvard Art Museums, the Princeton University Art Museum and other museums.
 He is a practicing attorney specializing in ship financing in New York City, and a graduate of Princeton University and the Harvard Law School.

 Michael de Havenon completed his Masters Thesis, “The Earliest Vishnu Sculpture from Southeast Asia,” at Columbia University in 2007.
 He was President of Kulen Capital until he retired in 1996.
 Prior to that, he served for five years as President of Merrill Lynch Capital Corporation and for approximately twenty years as an investment banker at Merrill Lynch.
 He earned a B.A. from Yale College (1962) and a J.D. from Columbia University (1966).
 Michael is a member of the Board of Friends of Khmer Culture; the Board of the Walters Art Museum, where he is Chairman of its Collections Committee; and the Board of the Yale University Art Gallery, where he is on the Collections Committee.
 He was a Trustee of the Brooklyn Museum for 22 years, Chairman of its Collections Committee and a member of its its Executive Committee.